buehler/dotnet-operator-sdk/docs/docs/finalizer.md

 # Finalizers

-A finalizer is a special type of software that can asynchronously cleanup stuff for an entity that is beeing deleted.
+A finalizer is a special type of software that can asynchronously cleanup stuff for an entity that is being deleted.

 A finalizer is registered as an identifier in the kubernetes resource (i.e. in the yaml / json structure) and an object